rsogllc/GNT/en/mining.md

 [table of past difficulty changes]: https://bitcoinwisdom.com/bitcoin/difficulty

-Because your guess is very likely to be inaccurate, you probably want to make several guesses to see how they compare.
-If you know about how many bitcoins you'll make in a week at current rates, about how much less profitable your equipment will be at the end of an average week, and how many weeks into the future you want to guess, you can use the basic formula from above to approximate your weekly income at a certain time.
+Because guesses are very likely to be inaccurate, you should always make several guesses to see how they compare.
+If you know about how many bitcoins you'll make in a week at current rates, about how much difficulty increases in an average week, and how many weeks into the future you want to guess, you can approximate your weekly income at a certain time.

-For example, if you make 1 bitcoin a week now and you expect difficulty to rise by about 5% a week on average, you will only earn 0.069 bitcoins in week 52.
+For example, if you make 1 bitcoin a week now and you expect difficulty to rise by about 5% a week on average, you will only earn 0.074 bitcoins in week 52.
 The plot below shows the amout of money you would make each week if difficulty increases by 5%, 10%, or 15% a week.

 ![FIXME](/img/mining/en-mining-equipment-exponential-decay.svg)

+The formula used above, and in the calculator below, models difficulty changes as continous even though they really occur only every 2,016 blocks.
+This keeps the formula simple but means it may produce a number that is a few percent higher or lower than reality, depending mostly upon how close you are to a 2,016-block boundary when you start mining.

 A more useful number is how much income you might make over the lifetime of your mining equipment.
 We use a formula that adds the